diogomgsimoes/Networks/README.md

 # RIT1_trab1

-This project consists of a packet sending interface.
+This project consists of a packet sending interface starring a Dijkstra algorithm.
 Developed in Java.